filecoin-project/specs/README.md

 ```sh
 hugo mod get -u
 ```
-or use specific version with
+or to a specific version with

 ```sh
 hugo mod get github.com/filecoin-project/specs-actors@v0.7.2